Sázava Monastery

 It is situated some 30 km southeast of Prague, on the right bank of the eponymous Sázava river, a right tributary of the Vltava.

 The town of Sázava (Benešov District) grew around the monastery.

-The monastery is notable as having followed Slavonic liturgy in the 11th century.

-It was re-established under the Latin rite in 1097, until its destruction in 1421 due to the Hussite Wars.
+The monastery is notable, long after its foundation by St Procopius of Sázava, for having followed the Byzantine Rite in the Old Church Slavonic liturgical language in the 11th century.
+It was forcibly transferred to the Latin rite in 1097, but remained a monastery until its destruction during the Hussite Wars in 1421.

-It was again re-established as part of the re-catholization of Bohemia under Habsburg rule in 1664, and finally dissolved in 1785.
+It was again re-established as part of the re-catholization of Bohemia under Habsburg rule in 1664 and finally dissolved under the policy of Josephinism in 1785.

 The extant buildings mostly date to the Baroque period, with 19th-century neo-Renaissance extensions, with some remaining structures in the Gothic style of the 13th to 14th centuries, notably the unfinished three-nave Gothic basilica.

 History

 The monastery is the site of the hermitage of Procopius of Sázava (d.
-1052), a Czech hermit (canonized in 1204 by Innocent III).
+1052), a hermit (canonized in 1204 by Innocent III).
 Procopius attracted a community of hermits, which formed the basis of the Benedictine monastery established in 1032.

 It is one of the oldest monasteries founded in the Duchy of Bohemia, established some 40 years after Břevnov Monastery.

 In 1056, duke Spytihněv II had the monks expelled from the abbey.

 The monks found sanctuary in Hungary until 1061, when Duke Vratislaus II of Bohemia had them returned to the abbey.
-Unusually for a Benedictine abbey, Sázava was an important center of Slavic (rather than Latin) liturgy until 1096.
+Unusually for a Benedictine abbey, Sázava was an important center of the Byzantine Rite Divine Liturgy in Old Church Slavonic (rather than Ecclesiastical Latin) until 1096.

 The first stone church, consecrated to the Holy Cross, was built in 1070.
 The ruins of this church have been excavated and are visible in the garden north of the monastery building.